 Current UW students are encouraged to start the program in their sophomore year and no later than Autumn of their junior year.
 Interested first-year students are encouraged to apply in April for an Autumn quarter start in their sophomore year.
-Juniors looking to apply should speak with an ECFS Academic Adviser, please see Advising page for contact information and office hours.
 Transfer students are encouraged to review both the degree requirements and UW Admission requirements.
-Please note that applying to both UW and the College of Education are necessary for admission to the major.
+Please note that applying to both UW and the College of Education is necessary for admission to the major.
 Further, we strongly recommend transfer students attend Transfer Thursday to get a clearer picture of what it takes to be successfully admitted to the University and the College of Education.

 Admissions timeline for Winter 2020:

 - Applications are accepted for Winter 2020 admission between September 1st, 2019 and October 15th, 2019.
 Applications can be submitted until 11:59PM on October 15th.
 Late applications are not accepted.
 Applications are accepted online, click here to begin your application.

 - Transfer student decisions from the College of Education ECFS major are sent after UW Admissions communicates your acceptance to the University.
 Please note applying to the ECFS Major as a transfer student requires admission to both the UW and the College of Education.
 These processes are separate from each other; with differing deadlines.
 See the UW Admissions website for transfer student deadlines.

 - Transfer student admission decisions are sent by the UW Admissions Office.

 GPA minimum for UW coursework: 2.50 cumulative.
 For transfer students, GPA minimum for community college coursework: 2.50 cumulative.